MicrosoftDocs/cognitive-toolkit-docs/articles/Using-CNTK-with-Keras.md

 ms.devlang:   NA
 ---

-**These instructions are subject to change as we are working with the Keras maintainers to integrate the CNTK back end in the official Keras repository**.
+**These instructions are subject to change the CNTK back end is integrated in the official Keras repository**.

 # Using CNTK with Keras (Beta)